rreymundi/phase-2-project/README.md

 ## App demo

-Click [this](https://drive.google.com/file/d/1828o4F5dIAGuM1kJhhFoCF0AJgujOR0X/view?usp=sharing) following link to access a demo of the app!
+Click [this](https://drive.google.com/file/d/1828o4F5dIAGuM1kJhhFoCF0AJgujOR0X/view?usp=sharing) link to access a demo of the app!

 **Thanks for reading!**